The ATLANTIS Study is testing an investigational medication called UCB0022 in Parkinson’s disease (PD).

 You cannot participate in the study if you:

-• Have had brain surgery for PD (including deep brain stimulation, thalamus surgery, and experimental cell therapy or gene therapy)
+- Have had brain surgery for PD (including deep brain stimulation or thalamus surgery)

-• Are using parenteral PD medication (medication that is infused or injected like duopa/duodopa or apomorphine)
+- Are using parenteral PD medication (medication that is infused or injected)

 Other criteria will need to be met in order to participate in this study.
 Your study team will discuss these with you.